a-r-t/SER-225-Game-RPG/docs/GameCodeDetails/GameCodeDetailsSubSections/PlayerSubSections/player-states.md

 ![player-crouching.gif](../../../assets/images/player-crouching.gif)

-If the player is on the ground and presses the down arrow key, the player will enter its `CROUCHING` state.
-Basically, the player goes lower to the ground to shrink its hurtbox, but that's all it does (and the player cannot walk out of `CROUCHING` state, but they can jump out of it).
+If the player is on the ground and presses the down arrow key, the player will enter its `CROUCHING` flagManager.
+Basically, the player goes lower to the ground to shrink its hurtbox, but that's all it does (and the player cannot walk out of `CROUCHING` flagManager, but they can jump out of it).